-The RDRAM is in the PDN power state at this point.
+The RDRAMs are in the PDN power state at this point.
 A broadcast PDNExit command is performed by the SIO block to place the RDRAMs in the RLX (relax) power state in which they are ready to receive ROW packets.